Data-Equipment-AS/CortexXDR-Profiles/README.md

 > **Warning**
 >
 > If you have unsinged macros in office files, you will most likely need to change the following settings *Malware Protection->Office Files with Macros*.
-> It you have signed macros, which is recommended, then you can add the signer to the trusted list.
+> If you have signed macros, which is recommended, then you can add the signer to the trusted list.
 ------

 ## Agent Settings